Best AI Testing Tools Compared: Katalon, Testim, Applitools & 7 More (2026)

 Pricing

-• Paid plans: Create, Expand, and Scale tiers
+• The older Create, Expand, and Scale tiers have been retired

 • Enterprise pricing on request